matshepo13/RideShare/lib/Readme/README.md

 Directory Descriptions

-    model/: Contains data models used in the app. services/: Contains service classes for authentication, database interactions, and notifications. ui/: Contains UI components and pages for the app. components/: Reusable UI components.
+    Model/: Contains data models used in the app.
+    Services/: Contains service classes for authentication, database interactions, and notifications.
+    Ui/: Contains UI components and pages for the app. components/: Reusable UI components.
-        pages/: Pages representing different screens in the app. utilities/: Utility classes and helpers.
+        pages/: Pages representing different screens in the app.
+    Utilities/: Utility classes and helpers.
-    viewmodels/: Contains ViewModel classes for managing state and logic. firebase_config.dart: Configuration for Firebase.
+    Viewmodels/: Contains ViewModel classes for managing state and logic.
+    Firebase_config.dart: Configuration for Firebase.
-    main.dart: Entry point for the app.
+    Main.dart: Entry point for the app.
     README.md: Project documentation.